discordjs/guide/guide/commando/throttling.md

 - `usages` is the amount of times the command can be used in the given time period.
 - `duration` is the amount of time the cooldown lasts, in seconds.

-Let's make it have 2 usages allowed in a 10 second period.
+Now, make it have 2 usages allowed in a 10 second period.

 <!-- eslint-skip -->